digidotcom/xbee-python/doc/getting_started_with_xbee_python_library.rst

    * One of the devices must be a coordinator - Function: ZigBee Coordinator API
-   * Digi recommends the other one is a router - Function: ZigBee Router AP.
+   * Digi recommends the other one is a router - Function: ZigBee Router API.

    .. note::
       If any of the two previous conditions is not satisfied, you must change